doocs/leetcode/solution/1400-1499/1407.Top Travellers/README_EN.md

 | user_id       | int     |
 | distance      | int     |
 +---------------+---------+
-id is the primary key for this table. user_id is the id of the user who traveled the distance &quot;distance&quot;.
+id is the column with unique values for this table. user_id is the id of the user who traveled the distance &quot;distance&quot;.
 </pre>

 <p>&nbsp;</p>

-<p>Write an SQL query to report the distance traveled by each user.</p>
+<p>Write a solution&nbsp;to report the distance traveled by each user.</p>

 <p>Return the result table ordered by <code>travelled_distance</code> in <strong>descending order</strong>, if two or more users traveled the same distance, order them by their <code>name</code> in <strong>ascending order</strong>.</p>

-<p>The query result format is in the following example.</p>
+<p>The&nbsp;result format is in the following example.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>